delta-io/delta/kernel/USER_GUIDE.md

   );

   while(dataResultIter.hasNext()) {
+    DataReadResult dataReadResult = dataResultIter.next();

-    ColumnarBatch dataBatch = dataResultIter.next().getData();
+    ColumnarBatch dataBatch = dataReadResult.getData();
+    // Not all rows in `dataBatch` are in the output.
+An optional selection vector
+    // indicates whether a row with specific index is in the final output or not.
+    Optional<ColumnVector> selectionVector = dataReadResult.getSelectionVector();

     // access the data for column at ordinal 0 ColumnVector column0 = dataBatch.getColumnVector(0);
     for (int rowIndex = 0; rowIndex < column0.getSize(); rowIndex++) {
+      // check if the row is selected or not if (selectionVector.isEmpty() || selectionVector.get().getBoolean(rowIndex)) {
         // Assuming the column type is String.
-If it is a different type, call the relevant function on the `ColumnVector` System.out.println(column0.getString(rowIndex))
+        // If it is a different type, call the relevant function on the `ColumnVector` System.out.println(column0.getString(rowIndex))
       }
+    }

     // access the data for column at ordinal 1 ColumnVector column1 = dataBatch.getColumnVector(1);
     for (int rowIndex = 0; rowIndex < column1.getSize(); rowIndex++) {
-      System.out.println(column1.getLong(rowIndex))
+      // check if the row is selected or not if (selectionVector.isEmpty() || selectionVector.get().getBoolean(rowIndex)) {
+        // Assuming the column type is Long.
+        // If it is a different type, call the relevant function on the `ColumnVector` System.out.println(column1.getLong(rowIndex))
+      }
     }
 	// .. more ..
   }